Pooler in Chatham County, Georgia — The American South (South Atlantic)

 Topics.
 This memorial is listed in this topic list: War, World II.

 Location.
-32° 6.953′ N, 81° 14.247′ W. Marker is in Pooler, Georgia, in Chatham County.
+32° 6.953′ N, 81° 14.247′ W. Memorial is in Pooler, Georgia, in Chatham County.
+It can be reached from Bourne Ave.
 Located adjacent to I-95, Georgia exit 102, (US 80 east), at the Mighty Eighth Air Force Museum.
 Touch for map.
-Marker is at or near this postal address: 175 Bourne Avenue, Pooler GA 31322, United States of America.
+Memorial is at or near this postal address: 175 Bourne Avenue, Pooler GA 31322, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-To The War Time Mothers of America (here, next to this marker); 1st Lt.
+At least 8 other markers are within walking distance of this marker: To The War Time Mothers of America (here, next to this marker); 1st Lt.
 Harlan Leroy Cook (here, next to this marker); Sittin' Pretty (here, next to this marker); 55th Fighter Group (here, next to this marker); Members Of The Rüsselsheim Death March (here, next to this marker); Silver Chief (here, next to this marker); Lt.
 Alpheus L. Kilmer Crew (here, next to this marker); "Hard 17" (here, next to this marker).
 Touch for a list and map of all markers in Pooler.

 Regarding "Stubborn Jean".
 Aircraft believed to have been lost as a result of :